The Gauss-Markov Adjunction Provides Categorical Semantics of Residuals in Supervised Learning: Gradient Descent and Categorical Limits

-The Gauss-Markov adjunction provides a complete "class-level" understanding of how various possible training data vectors $y$ correspond to parameter values $a$, based on the structural formulation of linear regression $y = Xa + r$ and a given input matrix $X$.
-In contrast, assigning a specific parameter value $a^*$ to a particular "instance" of training data $y$, in accordance with the Gauss-Markov adjunction, constitutes a concrete instance of regression analysis, that is, a specific computational procedure aimed at determining the OLS estimate for the given $y$.
+The Gauss-Markov adjunction provides, as it were, a comprehensive ``class-level'' understanding of how various possible training data vectors $y$ correspond to parameter values $a$, grounded in the structural formulation of regression.
+In contrast, assigning the optimized parameter vector $a^*$ and residual vector $r^*$ to a particular target vector $y$ captures an ``instance-level'' aspect of regression, representing the actual computational outcome.